rfo909/RForth/README.md

 ```

 For global jumps, addresses are encoded as 3 bytes, or 18 bits.
 The word size (traditionally
-called "cells" in Forth) is two bytes.
+called "cells" in Forth) is two bytes, which allows for addressing 64k of memory.

-For jumps inside words, offsets are encoded as a single byte, or 6 bits, which allows max movement
+For jumps inside words, we use relative offsets, for forward and back movements, and those are encoded as a single
-forward or back to be 63 positions.
+byte, which allows a max jump length of 63 positions.